 Digital Library Resources – Suggested modules and resources across a grade band to guide your exploration into understanding and using formative assessment practices.

 The activities in this document focus on the mathematics online Training Test questions, describing ways to practice use of the tools for each question type.

-These sample test and answer booklets provide supports for schools and districts who have already chosen not to take the Smarter Balanced summative test online.
+These sample test and answer booklets provide supports for schools and districts that will administer paper/pencil Smarter Balanced tests in Spring 2018.
 Educators should read through the Teacher Sample Booklet Companion Materials prior to using the Sample Test Booklet and Sample Answer Booklet with students.